Did LaVar Ball Leak Lonzo Ball's Injury To Press To Prevent Lakers Trade? No... At Least According To LaVar

 Mike Greenberg, his co-host, questions Rose further on the matter: “What you’re saying is that Lonzo Ball has spent the last month or thereabouts purposely diminishing his own trade value?”

-Rose elaborates: “That’s smart.
+“That’s smart.
 He doesn’t want to leave L.A.
 If you don’t want to leave L.A., do all of the things that don’t make people think you’re an attractive commodity to bring to their team.
 Do the San Antonio Spurs want Lonzo Ball?
 There are some people that felt like… because of [LaVar Ball] and what distraction he may be, we don’t want [Lonzo].
 That ain’t 100 percent of the people.
 Now you put the injury thing out there.
 Now you put the diss record out there.
 Now that suppresses the market for people that actually want to bring you to their squad.”

 Lonzo Ball’s rookie year was a mixture of high and low notes according to the Sporting News, with praise being offered up for his size and court presence in addition to having strong assists and potential assists on offense.
-The downside of his first year performance was felt most strongly in the categories of overall points performance, three point shots, and overall consistency.
+The downside of his first-year performance was felt most strongly in the categories of overall points performance, three-point shots, and overall consistency.

 Nonetheless, it looks like Lonzo is set to track his second year alongside Lebron James, who may have a say in helping the very young player develop into a true superstar in his own right.